powsybl/powsybl-core/docs/user/functional_logs/index.md

 This allows to give fine-grained information about an unwanted state, without overwhelming the end-user with numerous `WARN` or `ERROR` reports and while keeping a succinct message for each report.

 ## Builders / adders
-The builder API is accessed from a call to one of the `ReportNode::newRootReportNode` methods.
+The builder API is accessed from a call to `ReportNode::newRootReportNode` method.
 This API is used to build the root `ReportNode`.
-The following methods are available:
-- `newRootReportNode()`, to get a builder with no message template provider predefined,
-- `newRootReportNode(bundleBaseName1, ...)`, to get a builder with a message template provider based on one or several `ResourceBundle`.

 The following methods are available in the builder API to define the corresponding `ReportNode` tree:
+- `withAllResourceBundlesFromClasspath()`, to set the message template provider as based on all the `ResourceBundle` gathered by the `ServiceLoader` of `ReportResourceBundle` implementations,
+- `withResourceBundles(String... bundleBaseNames)`, to set the message template provider as based on one or several `ResourceBundle`,
 - `withDefaultTimestampPattern(pattern)`, for the pattern to be used in the tree when a timestamp is added,
 - `withLocale(locale)`, for specifying the `Locale` to use in the whole tree:
     - for message templates (see [i18n page](./i18n.md)),